-On September 27, 2022, LaPlaya Beach Resort and LaPlaya Beach Club ("LaPlaya") and Inn on Fifth, both located in Naples, Florida, and Southernmost Beach Resort located in Key West, Florida were impacted by the effects of Hurricane Ian.
-Inn on Fifth and Southernmost Beach Resort did not suffer significant damage and have been reopened.
-LaPlaya was closed in anticipation of the storm and is expected to be re-opened in stages beginning in the first quarter of 2023.
-The Company anticipates LaPlaya to have reopened fully by the middle of 2023.
+On September 27, 2022, LaPlaya Beach Resort & Club ("LaPlaya") and Inn on Fifth, both located in Naples, Florida, and Southernmost Beach Resort, located in Key West, Florida, were impacted by the effects of Hurricane Ian.
+Inn on Fifth and Southernmost Beach Resort did not suffer significant damage or disruption.
+LaPlaya was closed in anticipation of the storm and required remediation and repairs from the damage and remained closed.
+In 2023, LaPlaya began to reopen in stages as the buildings and facilities were repaired.
+The Company expects LaPlaya's remediation and repair to be substantially completed in the first quarter of 2024.

-The Company's insurance policies provide coverage for property damage, business interruption and reimbursement for other costs that were incurred relating to damages sustained during Hurricane Ian.
-Insurance proceeds are subject to deductibles.
-As of December 31, 2022, the Company recognized an impairment loss of \$7.9 million for the damage to LaPlaya and Southernmost Beach Resort which is recorded in impairment and other losses in the Company's accompanying consolidated statement of operations and comprehensive income.
-The Company recorded a receivable for costs incurred to remediate the damage in excess of the deductible.
-Through December 31, 2022, the Company has received \$15.8 million in preliminary advances from the insurance providers and continues to work with the insurance providers on the settlement of the property and business interruption claims.
+The Company's insurance policies provide coverage for property damage, business interruption and reimbursement for other costs that were incurred relating to damages sustained during Hurricane Ian and the Company has recorded a receivable for the expenditures to date which it anticipates to collect from the insurance providers in excess of the deductibles.
+For the years ended December 31, 2023 and 2022, the Company recognized an aggregate impairment loss of zero and \$7.9 million, respectively, for the damage to LaPlaya and Southernmost Beach Resort.
+For the year ended December 31, 2023, the Company incurred \$6.6 million of expenses related to payroll, repair and claims administration for which reimbursement from insurance policies is uncertain and therefore is included in other operating expenses in the Company's consolidated statements of operations and comprehensive income.
+Through December 31, 2023 and 2022, the Company has received a total of \$84.3 million in preliminary advances from the insurance providers and continues to work with the insurance providers on the settlement of the property and business interruption claims.